 Christus Powell Fellowship

-The Christus Powell Minority Fellowship Program awards fellowships of $750 – $1,500 each to one or two minority students in Georgia annually.
-This program serves to promote the importance of diversity in both the MFTs and in the services provided across the State.
-Applicants must be Georgia residents of minority in background, including, but not limited to, African-American, Hispanic or Latinx, American Indian or Alaskan Native, Asian-American, and Native Hawaiian or Pacific Islander.
+This scholarship serves to promote the importance of diversity within the MFT field and by supporting the next generation of MFTs.
+Applicants must be Georgia residents and a member of a minority or underrepresented community, including, but not limited to, African-American, Hispanic or Latinx, American Indian or Alaskan Native, Asian-American, Native Hawaiian or Pacific Islander and/or within the LGTBQ+ community, a religious minority, or identify as person with disabilities.
 Applicants must show promise in and commitment to a career in marriage and family therapy education, research, or practice.
-An applicant’s promise in and commitment to the field of marriage and family therapy may be demonstrated by: academic performance, membership in GAMFT, work experience, and/or future goals.
-Fellowship recipient(s) will be invited to attend the annual GAMFT Spring Conference, where the award(s) will be presented.
-The registration fee for the Main Plenary Presentation will be waived for those recipient(s) who attend.
+An applicant’s promise to the field of MFT may be demonstrated by, but not limited to: academic performance, membership in GAMFT, work experience, and/or future goals pertaining to their role as a MFT within the community.

-- An official transcript of all graduate work completed, or an undergraduate transcript if the applicant’s graduate program has not yet begun
+- Provide a current resume or curriculum vitae and an unofficial transcript of all graduate work completed or an undergraduate transcript if the applicant has not yet begun their graduate program

 - Submit one letter of reference.

 - The reference should discuss the applicant’s commitment to the field of Marriage and Family Therapy.